Party leader: United States

 If elected, political parties have party leaders in the executive branch of the United States government.
 The President becomes the de facto leader of their respective political party once elected, and the Vice President likewise holds a leadership role as both the second-highest executive officer and the President of the Senate.
 However, major parties also generally have a National Committee as their governing body, which has separate leadership roles.

 The legislative branch, otherwise known as the United States Congress, is made up of the upper chamber, the Senate, and the lower chamber, the House of Representatives, with party-elected leaders in each.
 The leader of the party with most of the representation (sometimes called the party-in-power) in each case is known as the majority leader, whereas the leader of the opposing party with the most members is known as the minority leader.

 Party leaders in the United States Senate have been elected by their respective political parties' caucuses since 1913.
 They include President of the Senate JD Vance, President Pro Tempore of the United States Senate Chuck Grassley, Senate Majority Leader John Thune and Senate Majority Whip John Barrasso on the Republican side, and Senate Minority Leader Chuck Schumer and Senate Minority Whip Dick Durbin on the Democratic side.

 The party leaders of the House of Representatives are elected by their respective parties in the House by secret ballot.
 The Republican Party is represented in the House by Speaker of the House of Representatives Mike Johnson, whereas the Democratic Party is represented by Minority Leader Hakeem Jeffries.
 In the House of Representatives, the most powerful official is the House-elected Speaker.

-Ken Martin serves as the chair of the Democratic Party, while Michael Whatley serves as the chair of the Republican Party.
+Ken Martin serves as the chair of the Democratic Party, while Joe Gruters serves as the chair of the Republican Party.